 Shared Network Storage

-QlikView requires the storage of documents (.qvw files), .pgo, .meta, and .shared files to be hosted on a Windows-based file share.
+QlikView requires the storage of documents (.qvw files), .pgo, .meta, and shared files (.Shared or .TShared) to be hosted on a Windows-based file share.
 Hosting files on any other type of system is unsupported and may create an unstable QVS cluster where CALs disappear and QVSs stall.
 QlikView supports the use of a SAN shared from a QlikView Server.